-Lower of Cost or Market: Inventories are valued using the lower of weighted average cost or market method.
-Market is determined based on estimated net realizable value.
+Lower of Cost or Market: Market is determined based on estimated net realizable value.
 We regularly review inventories to determine if the carrying value exceeds realizable value, and we record an accrual to reduce the carrying value to net realizable value as necessary.
 We account for obsolescence as part of our lower of cost or market accrual based on historical trends and specific identification.
-As of January 29, 2011 and January 30, 2010, the accrual was \$1.8 million and \$2.0 million, respectively.
+As of January 28, 2012 and January 29, 2011, the accrual was \$1.9 million and \$1.8 million, respectively.
 A determination of net realizable value requires significant judgment and estimates.

-Shrink Reserves: We accrue for inventory shrinkage based on the actual historical results of our recent physical inventories.
+Shrink Reserves: We accrue for inventory shrinkage based on the actual historical results of our physical inventories.
 These estimates are compared to actual results as physical inventory counts are performed and reconciled to the general ledger.
 Store counts are typically performed on a cyclical basis, and the distribution center's counts are performed quarterly.
-As of January 29, 2011 and January 30, 2010, the accrual was \$1.8 million.
+As of January 28, 2012 and January 29, 2011, the accrual was \$1.6 million and \$1.8 million, respectively.

 Inventory Purchase Concentration: Our business is dependent to a significant degree upon close relationships with our vendors.
-Our largest vendor, Nike, represented 47.8% and 49.9% of our purchases for Fiscal 2011 and Fiscal 2010, respectively.
-Our second largest vendor represented 8.3% and 6.4% of our purchases while our third largest vendor represented 8.1% and 9.0% of our purchases for Fiscal 2011 and Fiscal 2010, respectively.
+Our largest vendor, Nike, represented 48.3%, 47.8% and 49.9% of our purchases for Fiscal 2012, Fiscal 2011 and Fiscal 2010, respectively.
+Our second largest vendor represented 11.4%, 8.3% and 6.4% of our purchases while our third largest vendor represented 9.3%, 8.1% and 9.0% of our purchases for Fiscal 2012, Fiscal 2010, respectively.

 Consignment Inventories: Beginning in Fiscal 2010, we expanded our business model to include consignment merchandise.
 Consignment inventories, which are owned by the vendor but located in our stores, are not reported as our inventory until title is transferred to us or our purchase obligation is determined.
-At January 29, 2011 and January 30, 2010, vendor-owned inventories held at our locations (and not reported as our inventory) were \$0.7 million and \$0.3 million, respectively.
+At January 28, 2012 and January 29, 2011, vendor-owned inventories held at our locations (and not reported as our inventory) were \$1.3 million and \$0.7 million, respectively.